shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 `Impulses`, `Power`, `Achievement`, `Affiliation` Biological motives include hunger, thirst, the pursuit of pleasure, and the avoidance of pain

+- Shot of dopamine is not needed,
+- mind create tolerance for dopamine it recive.

 ## Neuroscience

 - `directional` (such as directed towards a positive stimulus or away from a negative one)